kimk333/COVID-19-Deep-Reinforcement-Learning-Algorithm-for-Case-Prediction/README.md

 This repository is a code adapted to account for general control implementations and how these would affect the rise and fall of infections using deep reinforcement learning (DRL).
 The code is adapted from a DRL stock prediction tutorial, and data is provided by the state of California.

 ## Code & Data Sources
-The code is adapted from https://www.analyticsvidhya.com/blog/2020/10/reinforcement-learning-stock-price-prediction/, with data extracted from https://data.chhs.ca.gov/dataset/covid-19-time-series-metrics-by-county-and-state/resource/046cdd2b-31e5-4d34-9ed3-b48cdbc4be7a?view_id=eb8a870d-78a9-4a3a-bb9e-aef74924085c.
+The code is adapted from https://www.analyticsvidhya.com/blog/2020/10/reinforcement-learning-stock-price-prediction/, with data gathered from https://data.chhs.ca.gov/dataset/covid-19-time-series-metrics-by-county-and-state/resource/046cdd2b-31e5-4d34-9ed3-b48cdbc4be7a?view_id=eb8a870d-78a9-4a3a-bb9e-aef74924085c.

 The CSV files provide data as follows:
 - covid19cases_test - All cases and deaths recorded daily from February 2020 until most current, across all counties in California (read more on the data's website for changes in data recording).